MicahNyakangoMosomi/Statistical-computing-python/README.md

 - pandas==1.5.3 # For data manipulation and analysis
 - numpy==1.24.3  # For numerical operations and array handling
 - matplotlib==3.10.3 For data visualization and plotting

+# Project Overview: Quantifying the Post-2007 Election Impact on Kenya

+This project investigates the socio-economic downturn that followed the 2007 Kenyan General Elections.
+Using time-series indicators such as **Quarterly GDP Growth** and **Tourism Revenue**, the study measures both the **magnitude** and **duration** of the national shock.

+The workflow is organized into four structured folders, each aligned with a specific analytical role.

+---

+# **Folder Structure**

+##  ** exploratory-data-analysis (Python)**
+Python handles:
+- Data acquisition
+- Cleaning and preprocessing
+- Exploratory summaries
+- Initial pattern discovery

+This stage builds the foundation for all later modeling and simulation by preparing high-quality inputs.

+## **visualization (R)**
+R is used for:
+- Time-series modeling (e.g., ARIMA)
+- Statistical diagnostics
+- High-clarity graphical outputs

+The visualizations illustrate the shock-and-recovery patterns revealed by the models.

+---

+## **simulation (Julia)**
+Julia focuses on:
+- High-performance simulations
+- Recovery-trajectory modeling
+- Computational benchmarking

+These simulations help evaluate alternative recovery paths and understand system dynamics under stress.

+---

+## **additional_practice**
+This folder includes:
+- Extra scripts
+- Experimental notebooks
+- Supplementary demonstrations

+It acts as a sandbox for extended practice and exploratory coding ideas beyond the main workflow.

+---